 All foreign staff and students are here at the courtesy of the Thai government.
 The foreign staff and students of Payap University are fortunate to have trained staff assigned specifically to assists with the myriad issues and procedures related to work permit and visa procedures.

-Please consult this check-list before contacting the OI with passport or visa questions.
+Please consult this check-list before contacting the IA with passport or visa questions.
 We strongly recommend that you:

 - Keep track of the time limit specified on your visa; ask if you are not sure.

-- Visit the OI with your passport at least two weeks before your visa expires.
+- Visit the IA with your passport at least two weeks before your visa expires.

 - Carry a photocopy of your passport in your wallet in case of emergency, and keep the original some place safe.